alirezaabbaszadeh/ECG_Heartbeat_Classification/README.md

 ## Acknowledgments
 This research leverages the MIT-BIH Arrhythmia Database and benefits from the open-source contributions of the Conformer community and the broader PhysioNet ecosystem.
 The project received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.

+## License

+This repository is released under the permissive [MIT License](LICENSE).
+The license allows commercial and private use, modification, distribution, and sublicensing, provided that the original copyright and license notice are included with any copies of the software.
+The software is provided “as is,” without warranty of any kind, and the authors bear no liability for any damages arising from its use.

 ## References

 [1] G. B. Moody and R. G. Mark, “The impact of the MIT-BIH Arrhythmia Database,” *IEEE Engineering in Medicine and Biology Magazine*, vol. 20, no. 3, pp. 45–50, 2001. doi:10.1109/51.932724